Policies & Procedures

 A Student must have permission from the UConn ECE Assistant Director to repeat a course that is listed as a prerequisite or corequisite for any course that the student has passed.
 For example, a Student who received a “D” in CHEM 1127Q and subsequently passed CHEM 1128Q may not retake CHEM 1127Q without permission.

 Visit our Grading page for additional information.

 The University of Connecticut’s class size policy varies based on departmental and course specifications.
-UConn English and Literatures, Cultures & Languages courses offered through UConn ECE must adhere to the discipline specific policies listed below.
+UConn English and UConn Literatures, Cultures & Languages courses offered through UConn ECE must adhere to the discipline specific policies listed below.
 All other UConn courses offered through UConn ECE do not have specific class size limits.

 English 1010 & 1011 courses cannot exceed 20 students per section.
-An instructor may teach no more than two sections of UConn English concurrently, without consent of the Faculty Coordinator.
+An Instructor may teach no more than two sections of UConn English concurrently, without consent of the Faculty Coordinator.

 English 1004 courses cannot exceed 15 students per section.
-An instructor may teach no more than two sections of UConn English concurrently, without consent of the Faculty Coordinator.
+An Instructor may teach no more than two sections of UConn English concurrently, without consent of the Faculty Coordinator.